grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

     ## # ... with 4 more variables: .estimator <chr>, mean <dbl>, n <int>,
     ## #   std_err <dbl>

+Similarly, Lets see what are the hyperparameters that yield best Accuracy.

 ``` r
 best_acc <- xgb_res %>%
   show_best(metric = "accuracy")